 3. Anti-Fungal Supplements/Foods

 Interestingly enough, mangosteen powder, a fruit-based superfood, is also one of the best natural foods that can help with skin fungal infections, including eczema, candida, and ringworm.
 It’s also a good choice since you can consume the raw whole food powder internally (such as in a smoothie or oatmeal), or use the whole fruit (pictured above) if you have access to it.
-As a benefit, mangosteen a great source of Vitamin C and tastes like a sweet tart berry, which makes it one of the more exciting ways to treat a rash!
+As a benefit, mangosteen is a great source of Vitamin C and tastes like a sweet tart berry, which makes it one of the more exciting ways to treat a rash!

 4. Aloe Vera

 5. Low Histamine Diet

 Leafy greens, fresh vegetables, fresh fruit (except tomatoes and overly ripe fruits), whole grains, beans, legumes, raw nuts and seeds (except peanuts that are prone to yeast and mold), and other foods that are low in histamines are recommended if you find that high histamine foods cause you to break out.
 Most plant-based eaters will be safe since extremely high histamine foods are largely found in animal-based foods, but avoiding chocolate, caffeine, fermented and yeast foods, along with sugary foods is also necessary as well.
 Most histamine rashes are only temporary until the immune system begins to function normally again.
-A more restricted histamine diet may be necessary for a period of time until the condition improves.
+A more restricted histamine diet may be necessary for some time until the condition improves.

 If you have a skin allergy, remember that you may also want to consider if a food allergy is a cause.
 Wheat and/or gluten, nuts, eggs, dairy, sesame, fish, and crustaceans are the eight most common food allergens known in the United States.
 Eliminating these can help you identify if these are a cause of your rash, or if it is caused by something else.

 Itching may be no fun but always try these natural options first.
-If you have dealt with skin rashes and have your own natural remedy, let us know.
+If you have dealt with skin rashes and have your natural remedy, let us know.
 Comment below and share!